eamadi/tictactoe/README.md

 We tested each individual functions/methods and ensured they performed their intended tasks correctly, for example checking win conditions, updating the game board, and handling player moves were things we kept track of.

 Test Step 1:
-* Set up our game board with a winning condition: three X's in a row.
+* Set up our game board with a winning condition: three X's in a row
-* Call the function to check the win condition.
+* Call the function to check the win condition
-* Verify that the function returns true.
+* Verify that the function returns true
-* Expected Result: The function should return true, indicating that a player has won.
+* Expected Result: The function should return true, indicating that a player has won

 Test Step 2:
-* Verify that the function responsible for updating the game board correctly reflects player scores.
+* Verify that the function responsible for updating the game board correctly reflects player scores
-* After a game is completed, call the function to update the game board.
+* After a game is completed, call the function to update the game board
-* Verify that the game board reflects the player's move.
+* Verify that the game board reflects the player's move
-* Expected Result: The game board should be updated with the player's move.
+* Expected Result: The game board should be updated with the player's move

 ## Features: